bpt26/usher_wiki/docs/source/matUtils.rst

   --usher-minimum-subtrees-size(-x): Use to produce an usher-style minimum set of subtrees of the indicated size which include all of the selected samples.
 Produces .nh and .txt files in the output directory.
   --usher-clades-txt: Use to write an usher-style clades.txt alongside an usher-style subtree with -x or -X.
   --add-random (-W): Add exactly W samples to your selection at random.
 Affected by -Z and overridden by -z.
+  --closest-relatives (-V): Write a tsv file of the closest relative(s) (in mutations) of each selected sample to the indicated file.
+All equidistant closest samples are included unless --break-ties is set.
+  --break-ties (-q): Only output one closest relative per sample (used only with --closest-relatives).
+If multiple closest relatives are equidistant, the lexicographically smallest sample ID is chosen.
   --select-nearest (-Y): Set to add to the sample selection the nearest Y samples to each of your samples, without duplication.
   --dump-metadata (-Q): Set to write all final stored metadata as a tsv.
+  --whitelist (-L): Pass a list of samples, one per line, to always retain in the output regardless of any other parameters.

 -----------
 annotate